cpicpgx/cpic-data/README.md

 Configuration happens with environment variables.
 Here's what needs to be set:

-- _CPIC_DB_ = the hostname for the db server (default `localhost`)
+- _CPIC_HOST_ = the hostname for the db server (default `localhost`)
 - _CPIC_USER_ = the postgresql role name to connect as (default `cpic`)
 - _CPIC_PASS_ = the password for the postgresql role (default blank)
+- _CPIC_DB_ = the postgresql database to connect to (default `cpic`, but could also be `cpic_staging`)

 For local development you won't need to specify these.
-Set them if you want to connect to a different DB (e.g. push to prod).
+Set them if you're running in a different environment like the production or staging servers.

 ## Running